Pi Day 2021

 The following materials may be helpful but are not required:

-- an assortment of round household containers
+- an assortment of cylindrical household containers such as a:

 These are live-streamed events.
 Occasional video recordings are made available for a fee at videos.momath.org.